Utah Deaf History and Culture

 of the Utah School for the Deaf

-Kenneth C. Burdett is a key figure in preserving the history of the Utah School for the Deaf.
-He graduated from the school in 1929 and went on to attend Gallaudet College, from which he graduated in 1934.
-He later returned to the school to teach.
+Kenneth C. Burdett is a significant figure in preserving the history of the Utah School for the Deaf.
+He graduated from the school in 1929 and later attended Gallaudet College, where he earned his degree in 1934.
+After completing his education, he returned to the Utah School for the Deaf to teach.

-In 1976, Kenneth organized the first reunion for alums, creating a wonderful opportunity for everyone to reconnect.
-He and his team designed eight impressive bulletin boards for this occasion, each measuring four by eight feet.
-They filled the boards with historical photos of the school and carefully protected them with Mod Podge to prevent deterioration.
-This project allowed alums to reflect fondly on their time at the school and appreciate its rich history for years to come.
+In 1976, Kenneth organized the first alum reunion, a deeply emotional event that provided an excellent opportunity for everyone to reconnect.
+He and his team carefully created eight impressive bulletin boards, each measuring 4 feet by 8 feet, which they filled with historical photos of the school.
+The use of Mod Podge helped ensure that these memories would be well preserved.
+This project allowed alums to fondly reflect on their time at the school and appreciate its rich history for years to come.
+The emotional impact of this dedication also strengthened the bonds among former students, allowing them to cherish their own experiences.
+As they walked through the display, many shared stories and laughter, creating new memories that would one day be celebrated at future reunions.

 Picture